 As explained in the PRMP/FEIS at 2-169, a natural selection alternative was eliminated from detailed study in the FEIS, including analysis of its potential carbon storage, because it would not meet the purpose and need for action.
 The purpose and need states that the western Oregon resource management plan revisions must meet all applicable laws.
 One of the applicable laws is the O&C Act.
 The O&C Act requires O&C lands classified as timberlands to be managed for permanent forest production following the principles of sustained yield, which include determining and declaring the annual productive capacity of such lands with the timber from those lands (not less than the annual sustained yield capacity) being sold annually.
 While a natural selection management approach may be practical for a small wooded lot on relatively flat terrain, such an approach is impractical for managing a landscape of the size and ruggedness that is managed by the BLM in western Oregon.
 The level of roaded access and 78 survey efforts that would be needed to identify and harvest the trees that die on BLM-administered lands in western Oregon every year would be prohibitively expensive both in financial and environmental terms.
 For additional information on the alternatives in the Western Oregon Plan Revision PRMP/FEIS, please refer to the response for "Range of Alternatives."

 If you want to learn more, get involved, or to be notified about future tours at Camp Forest send an email to tsuga (at) efn.org

 Here are several articles published in southern Oregon newspapers regarding Natural Selection Stewardship and Camp Forest based in southwest Oregon.

-In this Center for Investigate Reporting video, "Tainted Forest", and transcript Orville and Mary Camp describe, along with others suffering the same, where they were likely poisoned by herbicide spraying above their home at Camp Forest in 2010-11.
+In this Center for Investigate Reporting video, "Tainted Forest", Orville and Mary Camp describe, along with others suffering the same, how they were likely poisoned by herbicide spraying above their home at Camp Forest in 2010-11.